I love early season skiing. LOVE it.

 Getting there: the world and his wife will get you to Val d’Isere.
 YSE, Le Ski and VIP are among those offering chalet holidays, Erna Low, Ski Collection, Powder Beds and Pierre & Vacances will sort you out with an apartment, and Momentum can help you find an upmarket hotel.

 And – sometimes – dumps.

-In the last couple of seasons, Mother Nature has been unusually tight with its early season snow in Breckenridge.
-But the high-altitude Colorado ski town is always one of the first big resorts to open (first day this year is November 8), and often offers memorable skiing before Christmas.
-Mid-December is going to be a great time to visit: hopefully, there will have been a couple of decent dumps to set up the slopes, the brand new terrain on Peak 6 will be open – and from December 12-15 the Dew Tour will be in town.
-It’s one of the biggest freestyle events of the year, and with the Winter Olympics on the horizon, it’s bound to have an edge this year.
+The high-altitude Colorado ski town of Breckenridge is always one of the first big resorts to open in the US (first day this year is November 7), and often offers memorable skiing before Christmas.
+Mid-December should be a great time to visit: hopefully, there will have been a couple of decent dumps to set up the slopes – and from December 11-14 one of the biggest freestyle events of the season – the Dew Tour – will be in town.

 Best for: freestylers, beer-drinkers, cautious intermediates, and anyone who wants to experiment on new types of terrain.

 Getting there: North American specialist Ski Independence can tailor-make an early-season trip.
 From December 13 Crystal also offers flight-inclusive packages.
 If the budget allows, get a hire car rather than a transfer bus from Denver up to the resort – that way you can day-trip to other resorts covered by your lift pass, such as Keystone and Vail.